Pleurotus eryngii: Uses

-The mushroom has a good shelf life and is cultivated widely.
+The mushroom has a good shelf life and is widely cultivated.
 It has little flavor or aroma when raw.
 When cooked, it develops rich umami flavor and a meaty texture.
-When cultivating Random amplified polymorphic DNA (RAPD) can be used in the mushroom industry for the classification and maintenance of high-quality mushroom spawns.
+When cultivating RAPD can be used in the mushroom industry for the classification and maintenance of high-quality mushroom spawns.
 P. eryngii, are commercially produced, edible mushrooms, with P. eryngii making up 30% of the Korean edible mushroom market since its introduction in 1995.
-It is commonly used as a meat substitute in many vegan recipes.
+It is commonly used as a meat substitute.

 Pleurotus eryngii may contain chemicals that stimulate the immune system.
-Dietary intake of Pleurotus eryngii may function as cholesterol-lowering dietary agent.
+Dietary intake of P. eryngii may function as cholesterol-lowering dietary agent.

 Like some other Pleurotus species, P. eryngii attacks nematodes and may provide a control method for these parasites when they infect cats and dogs.

 It is very frequently used in Apulian cuisine.
 An example of this is when it is put on top of orecchiette.

-Verification of the species

-Sequence analysis of the ITS1–5.8S rDNA–ITS2 of P. eryngii and the control strains P. ostreatus and P. ferulae, demonstrated that the DNA regions share almost 99% of sequence identity, indicating closely related mushroom strains.
-ITS1–5.8S rDNA–ITS2 sequence analysis is DNA sequencing used to confirm the mushroom species at hand, although it does distinguish variants in the mushroom species.
-RAPD are superior to DNA sequence-based methods with distinguishing strains in species.
-To verify the mushroom strains RAPD was used, and DNA fragments were amplified from the total cellular DNA.
-Verification of Pleurotus eryngii strains was assessed using ITS sequence analysis and RAPD fingerprinting.
-Analysis of the DNA fragment pattern showed that the 22 P. eryngii strains were clearly distinguished from the control strains P. ostreatus and P. ferulae, and could be categorized into five subgroups: